open-traffic-generator/snappi/gosnappi/readme.md

 )

 func main() {
-	// Create a new API object, A hook to create and apply the configuration on a traffic generator api := gosnappi.NewApi()
+	// Create a new API handle to make API calls against a traffic generator api := gosnappi.NewApi()

-	// Set the communication medium to either GRPC or HTTP grpc := api.NewGrpcTransport()
+	// Set the transport protocol to either GRPC or HTTP grpc := api.NewGrpcTransport()
-	grpc.SetLocation("<grpc server ip>:<port>")
+	grpc.SetLocation("127.0.0.1:50071")

-	// Create a new configuration object that will be applied on traffic generator. config := api.NewConfig()
+	// Create a new traffic configuration that will be set on traffic generator config := api.NewConfig()

 	// Add port locations to the configuration